On the Density of $C_7$-Critical Graphs: Discharging

 We will redistribute the charge amongst the vertices and cells until every vertex and cell has non-negative charge, contradicting the fact that the sum of the charges is at most $-6$.
 The proof will be done in two sections: in Section \ref{nonewnegs}, we will show that after discharging no structures that start with non-negative charge end with negative charge.
 In Section \ref{getpaid}, we will show that all structures that start with negative charge end with non-negative charge.

 For simplicity, we define the following term. \begin{defs} A vertex is $poor$ if it has negative charge. \end{defs}

 Note by Lemma \ref{weight}, if $v$ is a vertex in $V(G)$, then $\textrm{wt}(v) \leq 5\deg(v) - 7$.
 For a vertex $v \in X$, we therefore have $ch_0(v) \geq 15\deg(v)-2(5\deg(v)-7)-34 = 5\deg(v)-20$.
 Therefore the only possibly poor vertices are vertices of degree three.
 If $v$ has degree three and is poor, then it has weight at least six since $ch_0(v) = 11 - 2\textrm{wt}(v)$.
 By Lemma \ref{weight}, vertices of degree three (and thus poor vertices) have weight at most eight.
 By Lemmas \ref{(4,4,k)}, \ref{4,3,k}, and \ref{3,3,2} the only poor vertices of weight eight are of type (4,2,2).
-The poor vertices of weight seven are of type (4,3,0), (4,2,1), (3,3,1), or (3,2,2), and the poor vertices of weight six are of type (4,2,0), (4,1,1), (3,3,0), or (3,2,1).
+The poor vertices of weight seven are of type (4,3,0), (4,2,1), (3,3,1), or (3,2,2), and the poor vertices of weight six are of type (4,2,0), (4,1,1), (3,3,0), (3,2,1), or (2,2,2).

-We will discharge in steps: each step consists of a single rule $R$ that will be carried out instantaneously throughout the graph.
+We will discharge in steps: for $i \in \{1,2,3,4\}$, Step $i$ consists of a single rule $Ri$ that will be carried out instantaneously throughout the graph.
+Step 5 consists of iteratively applying Rule 5 $x$ times, where $x$ is the number of vertices of degree three and weight five in $G$.
+Each application of R5 will be carried out instantaneously throughout the graph.
 For convenience, since a single rule is carried out in each step, we will refer to the rules and steps interchangeably.
-At the end of Step $i$., the resulting charge of each cell and vertex will be denoted by $ch_i$.
+At the end of Step $i$, the resulting charge of each cell and vertex will be denoted by $ch_i$.
+Finally, a $k$-string in $G$ will be called \emph{short} if $k \leq 2$.

 \begin{itemize} \item [\textbf{R1.}] Each vertex contained in a cell sends all of its charge to the cell that contains it.
 (Since cells are disjoint by Lemma \ref{7cycles}, this is unambiguous.) \item [\textbf{R2.}] Let $u$ and $v$ share a short string.
 If $u$ is in a cell $C$ and $v$ is poor after Step 1, $C$ sends $-ch_1(v)$ charge to $v$. \item [\textbf{R3.}] Let $u$ and $v$ share a short string with $\deg(u) \geq 4$.
 If $v$ is poor after Step 2, $u$ sends $-ch_2(v)$ charge to $v$. \item [\textbf{R4.}] Let $u$ and $v$ share a short string with $\deg(u) = 3$ and $\textrm{wt}(u) \leq 4$.
 If $v$ is poor after Step 3, $u$ sends $-ch_3(v)$ charge to $v$. \item [\textbf{R5.}] Let $u$ and $v$ share a short string with $\deg(u) = 3$ and $\textrm{wt}(u) = 5$.
-If $v$ is the only poor vertex that shares a short string with $u$ after Step 4, then $u$ sends $-ch_4(v)$ charge to $v$. \end{itemize}
+If $v$ is the only poor vertex that shares a short string with $u$, then $u$ sends $-ch_4(v)$ charge to $v$.
+(Note in this step, each vertex sends charge to at most one other vertex, though each vertex might receive charge from several others.) \end{itemize}

 Before proceeding with the proof, we note two important facts regarding the discharging rules.
 First, the rules are performed sequentially.
 This ensures that in the later steps of the discharging process, we will have uncovered a significant amount of information regarding the local structure of the vertices and cells receiving charge.
 Second, vertices and cells only send charge along short strings.
 If a vertex or cell sends charge to many poor structures, it follows that the vertex or cell sending charge has relatively low weight and so consequently has a large amount of charge to spare.